Action Advertiser

 Action Advertiser, originally Action Advertising Co. and now officially known as Action Publications, is a newspaper based out of Fond du Lac, Wisconsin which features only "good news" along with retail, display and classified advertising.
 All Action products are free and delivered to homes in Fond du Lac, Dodge and Green Lake Counties, respectively.
-Action Publications newspapers, Action Sunday (Action Sunday West) and Action Advertiser are offered on Sunday and Wednesday.
+Action Publications newspapers, Action Sunday (Action Sunday West) and Action Advertiser were offered on Sunday and Wednesday.
 The Fond du Lac Reporter, Action Publication's sister paper, offers a daily news product.

 Action Publications also has a commercial print division, Action Printing, established in 1973, which is a national printer of publications, manuals, directories and books, as well as other large-scale jobs.
 Its digital department offers small-scale short run printing capabilities.
 Darwin Bethke currently serves as general manager of Action Printing.

 Products

 'Action Publications distributes a large number of products and special sections each year.
 The following are their core products: